tgracchus-zz/trains/README.md

 # Trains

 ## Instructions to build and execute
-- To build it execute
+- To build it, execute
 ```
 ./gradlew clean build
 ```